 Spring 2010 Transportation Courses

-CE 395: Transportation Demand Modeling This course explores models used to forecast future travel and trip rates.
-Topics include four-step demand modeling, trip generation, trip distribution, mode split, traffic assignment, gravity models, network equilibrium models, discrete choice models, and applications of TransCAD, a GIS based software.
-Prerequisite: CE 133 or permission of instructor.
-Credits: (3)

 CE395 Travel and Activity Choice

 Discrete choice analysis is an integral part of examining individual choice behavior & is widely used in different fields to model consumer demands for goods and services.
 This course will provide an understanding of the theory & models of choice behavior & build on econometric modeling approaches to develop guidelines for the formulation & estimation of discrete choice models.
 Class examples will focus on applications in the context of travel demand & activity participation but the course instruction will emphasize general theory and modeling methodology applicable to any discrete choice problems.
 Pre-requisites: Familiarity with statistical estimation & hypothesis testing, matrix algebra, linear regression analysis, & basic differential calculus.